The free dividend tracker to help you grow your wealth. Link your brokerage accounts and MerryDiv automatically syncs your holdings and dividends.

 Years of Dividend History: 58

 Chevron Corporation dividend investors are looking at one of the energy sector's most established income payers, built on a global business spanning crude oil exploration, LNG processing, refining, and petrochemicals.
-The current yield stands at 4.08%, with a trailing annual dividend rate of $6.98 per share paid quarterly.
-The next ex-dividend date is May 19, 2026.
-CVX carries a beta of 0.472, meaning its stock price moves at less than half the volatility of the broader market, which suits income-focused investors who prioritize price steadiness alongside yield.
-Chevron Corporation is a Dividend Aristocrat with 45 consecutive years of dividend increases.
+CVX currently yields 3.49%, with a trailing annual dividend rate of $6.98 per share paid quarterly.
+The next ex-dividend date is August 19, 2026.
+With a beta of 0.488, CVX stock moves at roughly half the volatility of the broader market, which suits income-focused investors who prioritize steadiness over aggressive growth.

-Chevron Corporation dividend history shows a CAGR of 5.8% per year from 2011 to 2025.
-The per-share annual dividend grew from $3.09 to $6.84 over that period (2026 data is partial and excluded from this calculation).
-The smallest annual increase in the window was 0.2% in 2016, a year that illustrates how CVX has maintained its increase streak even when growth slowed to nearly nothing.
+Over the past 14 years, Chevron Corporation dividend history shows a CAGR of 5.8% per year from 2011 to 2025.
+Per-share payments grew from $3.09 to $6.84 over that period (2026 is a partial year and excluded from this calculation).
+The smallest annual increase in the window was 0.2% in 2016, which shows that growth has not always been meaningful in dollar terms even when the streak remained intact.

 | Period | CAGR | From | To |